THE BASIC .4MM NOZZLE PLA SETTINGS:

 Place parts in the center of the bed because this area tends to have more stable height.

-The stock bed works at 60C.
+The stock Ender 3 bed is a buildtak bed.
+It works at 60C.
 Increase temperature to increase adhesion.
 Decrease temperature to decrease adhesion.

 Lower the nozzle to press the filament down & increase adhesion.
 Raise the nozzle to decrease adhesion.